Why the Washington Football Team won’t pick fan-favorite as new team name - NewsBreak

 While we won’t know the new name and logo until February 2, the team has announced a fan-favorite rebranding suggestion won’t be the final choice.

 In a Tuesday announcement , Washington Football Team President Jason Wright explained the franchise will not select Wolves or RedWolves.
-He explains that while Wolves and related variations was a top contender among fans, it poses legality issues for the team.
+He explains that while Wolves and related variations were top contenders among fans, they pose legality issues for the team.

 According to Wright, other teams hold trademarks that “would limit our ability to make the name our own.”
-He adds that without Wolves, variants such as the RedWolves “wouldn’t have been viable for these and other reasons.”RIP BlackBerry, the once-indispensable business smartphone
+He adds that without Wolves, variants such as the RedWolves “wouldn’t have been viable for these and other reasons.”Playoff scenarios: How can the Chiefs get the No. 1 seed?

 Other professional sports teams with wolves, or some variation in their name, include the NBA’s Minnesota Timberwolves, the University of Michigan Wolverines, and the Arkansas State Red Wolves.